QuentinLegeron/QuentinLegeron/README.md

 # I'm a student in web development.

-I'm currently learning to code in HTLM, CSS, JS, Python, PHP, C#, C++ and now even Markdown
+I'm currently learning to code in HTLM, CSS, JS, Python, PHP, C# and even Markdown

 ---